-- Some tasks in the queue processor may become out of sync, resulting in a failed task.
+- Some tasks in the queue processor may become out of synch, resulting in a failed task.

 Importing OS images results in multiple tasks being put on the queue.
 If an import and analysis of applications is running at the same time as an OS import, it's possible that not all of the OS import tasks have completed before the analysis starts.
 This results in the analysis task failing because the database is in a partially updated state.
 To resolve this issue, do not run OS import and application analysis at the same time.
 If you have experienced this issue, start the analysis again after the OS import process finishes.